-The Logistics Division is crucial to the overall operation of the District's business and suppression operations.
-Through functional support, the Logistics Division is essential in accomplishing the District's goals in serving the public.
-Some of the responsibilities of the Logistics Division are managing the procurement of all District supplies and equipment, including generating purchase orders and managing bidding processes; repairing fire equipment as needed for District operations; daily delivery of interoffice mail, supplies and equipment between 11 divisions and 40 fire stations, including the delivery of breathing air bottles and portable oxygen bottles for EMS patient needs; and the laundering and inspecting of over 400 suppression personal protective garments throughout the year, including facilitating advanced inspections and repairs for damaged garments to ensure firefighter safety.
+The Logistics/Purchasing Division is crucial to the overall operation of the District's business and suppression operations.
+Providing functional support, the Logistics Division is essential in accomplishing the District's goals in serving the public.
+Some of the responsibilities of the Logistics Division are managing the procurement of all District supplies and equipment including generating purchase orders and managing competitive bidding processes, repairing fire equipment as needed for District operations, daily delivery of interoffice mail, supplies and equipment between 11 divisions and 38 fire stations including the delivery of breathing air bottles and portable oxygen bottles for EMS patient needs, and the laundering and inspecting of 500+ suppression personal protective garments throughout the year including facilitating advanced inspections and repairs for damaged garments to ensure firefighter safety.